 Even if they are from friends or past clients, the more you have, the better.
 And don’t feel bad about asking for them, either.
 If people believe in your product or service, they will welcome (if not jump at) the chance to give positive reviews.

 This feature is for anything that you want your visitors to notice first.
 If you’re having a contest or giveaway, pin them to the top so people won’t miss out (especially if your page is busy because pinning it keeps it at the top).

 Connect Your Other Social Media Channels to Your Page

 That column along the left-hand side opens up your other social media channels, within your page, and page visitors can see what you’ve been up to elsewhere.
 Definitely, connect if you haven’t already.

 Fill In Your “About”

 Use as much detail as you possibly can.
 Your page visitors shouldn’t have to go searching anywhere else online for information about your business and what you do (even if some of it seems repetitive!).
 Give as much information as possible.
 Not sure about including your address?
-Use a spouse’s or trusted friend’s work address.
-Also be sure to add your business hours.
+Use a spouse’s or a trusted friend’s work address.
+Also, be sure to add your business hours.

 Change Up Your Featured Photos